chenasraf/dart_script_runner/README.md

   flexibility of creating configurable script execution orders &amp; dependencies.
 - **Self-documenting:** Removes the need to document where and how to load different types of scripts on your project.
-Unify all your runners into 1 config that lets you freely call everything on-demand, and also supply an auto-generated documentation using `dartsc -h`.
+Unify all your runners into 1 config that lets you freely call everything on-demand, and also supply an auto-generated documentation using `scr -h`.

 ## Getting started